Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Just a guess.

-You need smaller balloons fitted with equipment to keep them in place on your building site.
+You'd offer smaller balloons fitted with equipment to keep them in place on your building site.

 Take another look at the Parish air-show image above.
 At the back of the show hall.